snyderjo/MelanomaIdentification/index.markdown

 background: "/img/lesions.png"
 ---

-In the early 2020's, I worked with a surgeon at [Intermountain Healthcare](https://intermountainhealthcare.org/) to develop a curriculum for non-dermatologists to identify malignant melanoma lesions in collaboration with a professor from BYU.
-My role in the project was origially limited to stripping metadata from images sourced by Intermountain Healthcare, and sharing them via SFTP.

-This project was supplemental and complementarty to that project.

 ## The Issue

-Utah has the highest rate of skin cancer in the country [citation needed].
+1. Utah has the highest rate of skin cancer in the country [citation needed].
-Melanoma, when caught early, is no big deal; however, [if the disease progresses or spreads, the prognosis is notably worse](https://www.aad.org/media/stats-skin-cancer#:~:text=The%20five%2Dyear%20survival%20rate,the%20lymph%20nodes%20is%2099%25.&text=The%20five%2Dyear%20survival%20rate%20for%20melanoma%20that%20spreads%20to,and%20other%20organs%20is%2030%25.).
-Consequently, prompt screenings are vital for the timely
+2. If it's caugt early, melanoma, is no big deal; however, [if the disease progresses or spreads, the prognosis is notably worse](https://www.aad.org/media/stats-skin-cancer#:~:text=The%20five%2Dyear%20survival%20rate,the%20lymph%20nodes%20is%2099%25.&text=The%20five%2Dyear%20survival%20rate%20for%20melanoma%20that%20spreads%20to,and%20other%20organs%20is%2030%25.).
+Consequently, prompt screenings are vital for the timely.

-## Motivation
-Who is best prepared to diagnose whether a given skin lesion is malignant?
-*Dermatologists*
+3. Who is well positioned to identify melanoma?
+Dermatologists.

+The problem being, getting a derm appointment is an everloving pain.

 #### Anecdote
-Several years ago, I looked for a derm appointment at a nearby clinic, only to learn that all the dermatologists were not accepting new patients.
-I inquired at the next closest clinic, and schduled an appointment two months later.
+Several years ago, I looked for a derm appointment at a nearby clinic, only to learn that none of the dermatologists were accepting new patients.
+I inquired at the next closest clinic, and schduled an appointment for *two months later*.

 ***Dermatologists are in low supply and high demand.***

 These circumstances do not lend themselves to prompt screening of potentially malignant lesions.

+## Background

+In the early 2020's, I worked with a surgeon at [Intermountain Healthcare](https://intermountainhealthcare.org/) to develop a curriculum for non-dermatologists to identify malignant melanoma lesions in collaboration with a professor from BYU.
+My role in the project was origially limited to stripping metadata from images sourced by Intermountain Healthcare, and sharing them via SFTP.

+This project was supplemental and complementarty to that project.

 ## Structural Issues
 There are entirely too many barriers to increasing the supply of physicians, much less dermatologists.